Cash GBP

 We first issue a formal quotation confirming the capital cost of each vehicle.
-That capital cost forms the basis of any finance proposal.
-Customers may proceed on a cash purchase basis or request that we obtain funding terms using the quoted figure.
+That quoted capital cost forms the basis of any finance proposal.
+Customers may proceed on a cash purchase basis or request that we obtain funding terms using that figure.

 As we are not tied to a single finance house, we can usually source competitive terms across common commercial vehicle funding methods.
 Finance is provided by independent lenders and is subject to status, credit checks and underwriting.

-Although several funding products exist, they fall into two broad structural categories: rental-based agreements and ownership-based agreements.
-A practical difference between them is who carries the asset value risk, often referred to as residual value or RV risk.
+Commercial vehicle finance structures generally fall into two broad categories: rental-based agreements and ownership-based agreements.
+The key distinction is who carries the asset value risk, often referred to as residual value or RV risk, and whether the structure is intended to return the asset or retain it.

 How the process typically works